f4exb/sdrangel/plugins/channelrx/demoddsc/readme.md

 <h3>13: .csv Log Filename</h3>

-Click to specify the name of the .csv file which received messasges are logged to.
+Click to specify the name of the .csv file which received messages are logged to.

 <h3>14: Read Data from .csv File</h3>